Delhi horror: Nine-year-old girl abducted, raped, killed; body dumped into canal - www.lokmattimes.com

 Delhi horror: Nine-year-old girl abducted, raped, killed; body dumped into canal

-New Delhi, Dec 19 A nine-year-old girl in north Delhi was kidnapped, raped, and killed and her body dumped into a canal, police said on Tuesday.
+New Delhi, Dec 19 In a heart-rending incident, a nine-year-old girl in north Delhi was kidnapped, raped, and killed and her body dumped into a canal, police said on Tuesday, adding that the accused has been arrested.

 The official said that the parents of the girl work in a factory as labourers and live in a rented accommodation.